ahgraber/homelab-gitops-k3s/cluster/apps/networking/cloudflared/README.md

    cloudflared tunnel route dns k8s-argo-tunnel "<hostname>.${SECRET_DOMAIN}"
    ```

+   > Repeat this process for all (sub)domains to be proxied over Cloudflared Tunnel

 5. Deploy cloudflared by applying its manifest (managed by Flux kustomization).

    When Cloudflare receives traffic for the DNS or Load Balancing hostname you configured in the previous step,